-TTR – also knowns as the Test-to-Release for International Travel scheme – is a way to reduce your self-isolation time when arriving back in England.
-If you choose to use it, you can take a private test (paid-for) from a Government-approved provider after 5 days of self-isolation, and if it comes back negative, you can stop self-isolating.
+TTR – also knowns as the Test-to-Release for International Travel scheme – is a way to reduce your quarantine period when arriving back in England.
+If you choose to use it, you can take a private test (paid-for) from a Government-approved provider after 5 days of self-quarantine period, and if it comes back negative, you can stop self-quarantine.

 As part of the scheme, you’ll also need to complete a Government Passenger Locator Form too.

 £78 – for a gentle, painless swab test with our Test to Release fast-track service.
 Postage is free and there are no hidden costs.
 Shop here.

 Absolutely.
 MyHealthChecked tests are gentle and safe for all ages.